shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FW.md

 ## Universal Portfolio

-Universal Portfolio (UP) is a Follow the Winner (FW) strategy introduced by [Cover (1991)](https://doi.org/10.1111/j.1467-9965.1991.tb00002.x).
+Universal Portfolio (UP) is a Follow the Winner (FW) strategy introduced by [COVER](@citet).
 This algorithm is designed to optimize the cumulative return of a portfolio over the investment horizon.
 UP's approach is centered on daily stock market performance and the distribution of wealth invested in individual stocks.

 See [`up`](@ref).